ejetaxeblevich/GameSave/README.md

 4. Remember the number of the found save (for example, `00000083`) and write it down to yourself as follows: `GS:LoadToleranceStatus("data\\profiles\\your_profile_name\\saves\\00000083\\maps\\currentmap.xml")`

-5. Load your last save (the one where the relationship is already broken) and run the code in the in-game console that you wrote down earlier (point 4).
+5. Load your last save (the one where the relationship is already broken) and run the code in-game console that you wrote down earlier (point 4).

 > [!NOTE]
 > **The console opens with the `~` (<code>`</code>) key when...**